 Although researchers in anthropology and sociology have used the approach known as qualitative research for a century, the term was not used in the social sciences until the late 1960s.
 The term qualitative research is used as an umbrella term to refer to several research strategies.
+Five common types of qualitative research are grounded theory, ethnographic, narrative research, case studies, and phenomenology.

 It is unfair to judge qualitative research by a quantitative research paradigm, just as it is unfair to judge quantitative research from the qualitative research paradigm.